Second Order Langevin Equation and Definition of Quantum Gravity By Stochastic Quantisation: A possible way out for the stochastic quantisation of gravity

-The equivalence proofs between standard path integral quantisation and stochastic quantisation with a first order Langevin/Fokker-Planck amount to show that there is a smooth damped relaxation of the stochastic process toward the Euclidean correlation functions defined by the path integral with ``Boltzmann weight'' $\exp(-S)$.
+The equivalence proofs between standard path integral quantisation and stochastic quantisation with a first order Langevin/Fokker-Planck amount to show that there is a smooth damped relaxation of the stochastic process toward the Euclidean correlation functions defined by the path integral with weight $\exp(-\frac1\hbar S)$ (the analogue of a Boltzmann weight in statistical physics).
 It can only be done if the equilibrium process is itself well defined.

-Quite generally, when the effect of the noise is less stringent, the solution is that the fields concentrate around the classical solutions, until they reach the classical limit.
+About the classical limit, when the effect of the noise is less stringent, the solution is that the fields concentrate around the classical solutions, until they reach the classical limit.
 In fact, we call $\tau$-dependent classical states solutions to the Langevin equations when the noise is neglected all along the $\tau$ evolution.
 This operation can be heuristically understood by taking the limit $\hbar\to0$ in the Langevin equation for certain fields.
 In fact, stochastic coherent states can be also defined as solutions that depend on the noise and are as near as possible to stochastic classical fields when one computes correlators in a natural generalisation of the Schr\"odinger picture.

-We now come to the generalisation of a first order stochastic evolution into a second order one.
+We pointed that, as in the theory of earthquakes, considering the effect of the stochastic acceleration can be a useful feature with relevant consequences.
+Thus, we now come to the generalisation of a first order stochastic evolution into a second order one.